ahahahahah1/CS220-Computer-Organization/README.md

 **Note**: The main repository used can be found in this [repository](https://github.com/cs220-adi-sid/CS220_Assignments) of the organization.
 (The code files are the same).

-The set of assignments completed (in a team of 2) for the university course of Computer Organization, covering verilog and assembly language programming.
+The set of assignments completed (in a team of 2) for the university course of Computer Organization at IIT Kanpur in my sophomore year under the joint instruction of [Prof. Urbi Chatterjee](https://urbiism.wixsite.com/urbi1989) and [Prof. Debapriya Basu Roy](https://dbroy24.wixsite.com/research/), covering verilog and assembly language programming.
 The broad highlights of each assignment are:

 ## 1. Introduction
 Designing Verilog modules for basic components of a digital circuit